Chicken Stock

 • Difficulty: Easy

 Keeps in the fridge for 5 days.
-Make up 750ml plastic bottles, 250ml (1 cup) ziplock bags and 100ml (1 ladel) ziplock bags--for freezing up to 3 months.
+Make 250ml (1 cup) in ziplock bags and 125ml (1 x 4oz ladle) ziplock bags--for freezing up to 3 months.
+Alternatively, you can reduce the stock on the stove down to 25% and make concentrated ice-cubes which are easier to store.

 Ingredients